ivan-balashov/duckranges/README.md

 # duckranges
-Toolkit for genomic ranges operations based on polars and duckdb;
+Toolkit for genomic ranges operations based on polars and duckdb